Rev. Adam Rankin of Lexington, KY (1755-1827), revised: Psalmody & other controversies

 When I was a still a beginning family history researcher, I sent a chart for one of my lines to the administrator of the Graves Family Association website at his request.[1]
 The chart included information I had obtained from other researchers on the identity of my early Graves ancestors.
 Unfortunately, I had not confirmed the information with my own research.

-I wish I had remembered that before I forwarded the chart.
+I wish I had known that before I forwarded the chart.
 Ken Graves, the website administrator, replied with a blistering email excoriating me for perpetuating a fiction that serious researchers had long ago discarded.
 My screen and my red face were both too hot to touch after I read that email.[2]

 We all make mistakes, even if we don’t naïvely adopt someone else’s data.
 Original records are incomplete or the courthouse burned down entirely.
 The handwriting in films of original records is faded, blurred, or indecipherable.
 Our ancestors recycled the same given names ad nauseam, producing a frequent error called “same name confusion.”
 Other mistakes are probably caused by the occasionally unwarranted aura of accuracy enjoyed by books and journals.
 Some mistakes are just plain ol’ carelessness.